 Experts found tombs ranging from simple structures to elaborate buildings which even had their own with roof tiles, according to an article in the publication ARTnews, published this week.

-As seen in a great many necropolises in Greek antiquity, the remains on the island of Hvar were exceptionally well preserved, with some of the skeletons interred in large jars, or pithoi, alongside a wealth of grave goods.
+As seen in a great many necropolises in Greek antiquity, the remains on the island of Hvar were exceptionally well-preserved, with some of the skeletons interred in large jars, or pithoi, alongside a wealth of grave goods.

-Kantharos noted in its statement that the blockbuster findings on the Croatian island provide new insight into “ceramic production as well as trade connections, through documented imports, some of which were first recorded on the Adriatic.”
+Kantharos noted in statement that the blockbuster findings on the Croatian island provide new insight into “ceramic production as well as trade connections, through documented imports, some of which were first recorded on the Adriatic.”

-The archaeologists, including Eduard Visković, Joško Barbarić, Marko Bibić, and Jure Tudor, who worked with Tina Neuhauser Vitaljic, Marine Ugarković, and Joseph Barack Perica, also discovered ramparts with a city gate that dates back to the 5th century AD, and the stone wall that was built in the second century AD.
+The archaeologists, including Eduard Visković, Joško Barbarić, Marko Bibić, and Jure Tudor, who worked with Tina Neuhauser Vitaljic, Marine Ugarković, and Joseph Barack Perica, also discovered ramparts with a city gate that dates back to the 5th century AD and the stone wall that was built in the second century AD.

 Although the exact ages of the individuals who were buried inside the pithoi are unknown at present, scholars say they are unsure exactly why ancient burials were conducted in this way.

-Amanda Morrow of Radio France Internationale, describing a similar find made on the Mediterranean island of Corsica earlier in 2021, noted that such burials were generally reserved for infants or children.
+Amanda Morrow of Radio France Internationale, in describing a similar find made on the Mediterranean island of Corsica earlier in 2021, noted that such burials were generally reserved for infants or children.

-The Croatian news outlet Dalmacija Danas states that one of the last finds made during the dig at the Radošević palace was the second-century-era wall, which was hidden in the very deepest layers of the site.
+The Croatian news outlet Dalmacija Danas states that one of the last finds made during the dig at the Radošević Palace was the second-century-era wall, which was hidden in the very deepest layers of the site.

-Just last year, another team discovered two well-preserved, 2,000-year-old shipwrecks containing amphorae and pottery off the coast of Hvar, placing those sites firmly within the time of Greek settlement there.
+In 2020, another team discovered two well-preserved, 2,000-year-old shipwrecks containing amphorae and pottery off the coast of Hvar, placing those sites firmly within the time of Greek settlement there.

 Pithos burials found all across Ancient Greek world